mohammad19khodaei/restaurant_reservation/Readme.md

 # Restaurant Reservation System

-### To run the application run the following commands
+### To run the application run the following command
 - $ docker-compose up -d